 The Games Industry is fast-paced and bold.
 So is the Red Fox.

 Marist’s Games and Emerging Media students are looking to the future – the future of media and the future of their careers.
 They’re ready to explore themselves and the world around them to become the best designers, writers, developers, and producers they can be.
-Our students do the work.
-All we do is provide the industry experts, inclusive curriculum, hands-on technology, and state-of-the-art facilities to make it happen.
+We provide the industry experts, inclusive curriculum, hands-on technology, and state-of-the-art facilities to help students become the game developers of the future.

 Curriculum at a Glance

-In addition to your concentrated courses, you’ll expand your academic triangle even further with unique electives including “Ethics and Gaming,” “Artificial Intelligence,” “Video Production,” and other topics designed to prepare you for an impactful career in the Games Industry.
+In addition to your concentrated courses, you’ll expand your academic triangle even further with unique electives including “Storytelling Across Media,” “3-D Modeling,” “Human-Computer Interaction,” and other topics designed to prepare you for an impactful career in the Games Industry.

-The Technical Development and Programming students focus on the programming and software development side of game creation, taking courses like “Software Development and Analysis,” “Game Design,” and “Human Computer Interaction.”
+The Technical Development and Programming students focus on the programming and software development side of game creation, taking courses like “Software Development I,” “Game Programming,” and “Artificial Intelligence.”

 Design, Writing, and Culture students take a customized mix of courses in writing, game design, and the social aspects of gaming.
-In this track, you’ll take courses like “Writing for Media,” “Online Culture,” and “Storytelling Across Media.”
+In this track, you’ll take courses like “Writing for Media,” “Ethics and Gaming,” and “Advanced Unity.”

 Learn Interactive Game Design from Industry Professionals